flashsavitar7/webtest/README.md

 This is a web application built using the Laravel framework.

+**please Note this web app is not fully responsive on mobile devices yet and please run on a PC**

 ## Getting Started

 Follow these instructions to get the project up and running on your local machine for development and testing purposes.